 Lecture content is delivered by distance learning, using Blackboard, our virtual learning environment.
 This platform allows you to access a comprehensive range of study materials, scientific journals, e-journals, databases and much more.
 You will also complete small group activity learning with activities such as tutorials and independent study.

 A variety of assessment methods linked to learning outcomes are utilised including online multiple choice, visual recognition tests and a case report which assess theoretical knowledge.
-Learning outcomes which require the assessment of practical ability are examined in OSCEs during the two day compulsory workshop.

 Module leader: Tracey Bolton, Teaching Fellow